-If you are working on your body and improving your health, the best rule is only to drink alcohol in moderation or stop drinking completely.
+If you are working on your body and improving your health, the best rule is to only drink red wine in moderation or stop drinking completely.

-Concluding Thoughts – Drinking Red Wine Before Bed
+Concluding Thoughts – Should You Drink Red Wine Before Bed?

-If you want to make the most out of your red wine consumption, I suggest that you complete your drinking of alcohol a minimum of 1 hour and 30 minutes before you actually to go to sleep.
+If you want to make the most out of your red wine consumption, I suggest that you finish your red wine for the night a minimum of 1 hour and 30 minutes before you go to sleep.

 Naturally, anyone that has any problem drinking alcohol should not drink red wine or other alcoholic beverage.
 However, if you do not have any significant problem, red wine can offer incredible benefits!

 Furthermore, it pays off to keep an eye on the alcohol content because not all wines are created equal.
 Strive to stick to organic and natural wine.